syncfusion-content/maui-docs/MAUI/DigitalGauge/Customization.md

 keywords: .net maui, .net maui digital gauge, digital gauge, character segments, digital character, character types, character display types
 ---

-# Customize Character Segments in .NET MAUI Digital Gauge (SfDigitalGauge)
+# Customize Character Segments in .NET MAUI Digital Gauge

 The characters of a digital gauge can be customized in terms of `CharacterWidth`, `CharacterHeight`, `CharacterSpacing`, and `CharacterStrokeColor`.